-Before choosing a P2P implementation partner or a P2P software provider your organisation should ensure that you are aiming for the best possible outcome for your needs rather than just the best in breed solution.
+Before choosing a P2P implementation partner or a P2P software provider your organisation should ensure that it is aiming for the best possible outcome for its needs rather than just the best in breed solution.

 It is important to be willing to have a real conversation about what the products can or cannot do, it is also important not to have a fixed technology landscape in play before you get into the RFI process.

 Make sure you have a compelling business case

 The business case for implementing a P2P solution needs to be adjusted according to what you are trying to achieve.
 Procurement needs to be tightly aligned to where the business is going.
 It is important to know exactly what procurement needs to do to to help accomplish these business goals and then match technology to help.

 Not being able to see what you are paying for can cause you a lot of troubles.
 To avoid that make sure to get a good live demonstration of the procurement solution you are looking for and see it working in realtime.
 Have in mind that sometimes you need to change your own processes if you wish to fit into a best in breed solution, bending and changing best in breed tools can have negative impacts on achieving business case objectives.